raphaellehartwig/lanyon/_posts/2020-04-03-introducing-lanyon.md

 <p><img src="imgs/matching.jpeg" style="width: 60%; margin: 0 auto;" /></p>

-### Career longevity
+#### How long does an actor last ?
-How about the career longevity of an actor ?
-Do you have more chances to have a long career if you’ve played in a big hit movie ?Let’s look at the career lifespans of actors that played in blockbusters versus the others.
+Do you have more chances to have a long career if you’ve played in a big hit movie ?
+Let’s look at the career lifespans of actors that played in blockbusters versus the others.

 <p><img src="imgs/longevity_distribution.png" style="width: 80%; margin: 0 auto;" /></p>